Delray Beach, Florida

 Cafe tables line the sidewalks opposite the storefronts of Atlantic Avenue's 250 boutiques, bistros, galleries, clubs and restaurants.
 Delray Beach has created a destination so rich that the only way to fully experience it is to live it.
 There are Friday Night Flicks in Old School Square, and the Green Market every other Saturday in Worthing Park.
 Art & Jazz on the Avenue is a monthly event nobody wants to miss, as are the outdoor concerts by the Delray Philharmonic Pops Orchestra.
 Tennis fans can stroll to the Delray Beach Tennis Center, home of the Chris Evert Tennis Tournament and other world-class events.

-The Beach District
+The Beach District in Delray Beach

 The section known as the "Beach Area," or "The Island," of Delray Beach contains approximately sixty-nine (69) acres of highly valuable land, and consists of several condominiums, resort hotels, and businesses focused on tourist activity and the beach.
 The commercial area along Atlantic Avenue is, with few exceptions, limited in depth to the frontage buildings.
 Along A1A/Ocean Boulevard, business uses are limited to the Marriott Hotel on the north side of Atlantic Avenue, and a few restaurants, shops, and small hotels on the south side.
 With the exception of the major hotels and some older nonconforming condominium buildings, development is at or below the 48 ft. height limit.
 The Community Redevelopment Association (CRA) boundary lies on the west side of A1A.
 While much of the commercial space fronts directly on the street, there are other instances where the storefronts and sidewalk are separated by parking lots or large stretches of landscaping.
 This condition, combined with the 4-lane, no-median condition of East Atlantic Avenue in this area, make this part of the downtown less pedestrian-friendly than the Central Core area of Delray Beach.